Photos by Paul Baker, Stadium Journey

 Anchors Away!

 Rhode Island College is a public college in Providence, Rhode Island.
-Founded in 1854, it is the second oldest college in Rhode Island (after Brown University).
+Founded in 1854 as the Rhode Island State Normal School, it is the second oldest college in Rhode Island (after Brown University).
 The school was located in different spots throughout the state before moving to its current location in the Mount Pleasant section of Providence in 1958.
-Today the school has an enrollment of 9,000 students in 120 graduate and undergraduate programs.
+Today the school has an enrollment of 5,800 students who study in 120 combined graduate and undergraduate programs across five schools.

 Starting in 1965 Rhode Island College played their basketball games at Walsh Gymnasium, which burned down in 1992.
 Its replacement, built on the same site, was originally named the Health, Physical Education and Athletic Center.
 It was renamed for sisters Mary F. and Catherine T. Murray, members of the Rhode Island College of Education classes of 1933 and 1934, following substantial donations by the Murray Foundation.
 Both sisters taught in Rhode Island public schools following their graduation from RIC.

-The RIC teams, named the Anchormen, compete in the Little East Conference, made up of nine Division 3 teams from around New England.
-The Anchormen have qualified for the NCAA tournament seven times, reaching the Elite Eight in 2007 and the Sweet Sixteen in 2010 and 2011.
+The RIC teams, named the Anchormen (and Anchorwomen), compete in the Little East Conference, made up of nine Division Three teams from around New England.
+The Anchormen have qualified for the NCAA tournament eleven times, reaching the Elite Eight in 2007 and the Sweet Sixteen 2010 and 2011.
+The Anchorwomen have qualified for five tournaments of their own, reaching the Final Four in 2023 and the Sweet Sixteen in 2024.

 Atmosphere 2

-As you might expect at a small school with a small crowd, there isn’t exactly a dynamic game day experience at Murray Center.
-As is the case in most small schools in the area, a basketball game is a more laid-back experience than at the bigger schools.
-Absent are the many distractions and noise that accompanies most Division 1 games these days.
-Even the music and PA during an Anchormen game are played at a lower volume.
+As you might expect at a smaller facility like the Murray Center, there isn’t exactly a dynamic game day experience to be found.
+As is the case at many small gyms, a basketball game is a more laid-back experience than at the bigger facilities.
 Most of the noise at the Murray Center comes from the proud parents in attendance cheering on their children.
+This is actually a good thing, because the sound system is really sub-par.
+It's very difficult to make out anything said by the PA announcer during the game.

 Neighborhood 3

 Rhode Island College is a self-contained campus located in a residential neighborhood.
-There are not any dining or lodging options within walking distance of the campus.
+There are not any dining or lodging options close to campus.
 However, given the school’s location in the capital city of Providence, there are plenty of options just a short drive away.
 More information on local attractions can be found here.

 Smith Street runs in an east-west direction from the RIC campus to downtown Providence.
 Some favorite local spots here include LaSalle Bakery and New York System, home of the world-famous Rhode Island Coney Island wieners.
 Following Smith Street a few miles into downtown will allow visiting fans to experience all the best dining and lodging options Providence has to offer.
 The campus of Providence College is just a mile and a half away on the other side of Smith Street.

 A typical Anchormen basketball crowd can be accurately described as a “friends and family” crowd.
-Average attendance is officially listed at about 200 fans, and based on Stadium Journey’s visit, this count is pretty accurate.
+Average attendance generally runs around 300 fans, and based on Stadium Journey’s most recent visit, this count is pretty accurate.

 RIC’s enrollment in the Little East Conference and a schedule littered with local rivals ensures that there is a strong family presence for players from both teams.
 There is no designated student section, but there is a decent turnout by the student body, who scatter in familiar spots around the gym.